zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Forums
 ------

-``ZendService\Audioscrobbler`` provides a method for retrieving data specific to a single forum, specified via the ``setForum()`` method:
+``ZendService\Audioscrobbler\Audioscrobbler`` provides a method for retrieving data specific to a single forum, specified via the
+``setForum()`` method: